 Core Principles on Pricing and Value

-Note to members: After cross referencing the core principles with the recommendations made in the text above, we identified some additional ‘ stand –alone’ principles.
+Note to members: After cross referencing the core principles with the recommendations made in the text above, we identified some additional important ‘ stand –alone’ principles.
 Please indicate if you feel that there are too many, and which ones you would delete (if any).
 The red colour indicates a new principle based on what is said in the text / a change in wording based on feedback received.

 Health is a fundamental right as well as a critical investment in the well-being, economic development and cohesiveness of society.